waywardphilosopher/parami/src/data/blog/SelfAndWorld/2025-11-12-self-and-world-19.md

 *   compelling

 Remember that as a creative nonfiction writer, you are a **storyteller**.
-One common complaint amongst editors is that people pitch _ideas_ to them when in fact what they are looking for are _stories._ So the strongest pitches will be those that set out to tell a story.
+One common complaint among editors is that people pitch _ideas_ to them when in fact what they are looking for are _stories._ So the strongest pitches will be those that set out to tell a story.
 You can think of your pitch as being made up of three mini-stories, each one a paragraph long.

 *   In the first paragraph, summarise the story that your piece will be telling, and tell us why this story matters and needs to be heard here and now.